codeFi/XcodeLogger/README.md

 Xcode Logger uses color themes for its log types and levels.
 It comes with two default themes and you can very easily create your own.

-You can use different themes for different `Classes` or parts of your implementation files.
+Different color themes can be used in different classes.

 You can check the available themes by calling
 ```Objective-C